Greeting CardJohn William Waterhouse

 The card is blank inside for your own message.

-Printed in the UK on FSC® (Forest Stewardship Council) approved card and vegetable-based inks.
-Comes with a Kraft envelope made from recycled paper.
-The outer wrapper is made from biodegradable corn starch.
+Printed in the UK on FSC® (Forest Stewardship Council) approved card using compostable, vegetable-based inks.
+The envelope is made from recycled paper, and the outer wrapper from compostable corn/potato starch.

 - Moondragon is online only.
 Please do not visit us in person as we will not be able to assist you.